learn-co-curriculum/dsc-using-nested-loops-lab/README.md

 ]
 ```

+## Countries: A list of strings

+In the cell below, iterate over the soccer_match list to create a new list with the name of the country for each team

 ```python
 # iterate over the soccer_match list to create a new list with the name of the country for each team